 2. copies of licenses or certifications held;

 3. documentation of reference checks by telephone;

+4. documentation of supervision, as required by 606 CMR 5.04(5)(h);

-4. annual evaluations as required by 102 CMR 5.04(5)(h);
+5. annual evaluations as required by 606 CMR 5.04(5)(i);

-5. documentation of training as required by 102 CMR 5.04(5)(f);
+6. documentation of training as required by 606 CMR 5.04(5)(g);

-6. documentation of any disciplinary actions or investigations;
+7. documentation of any disciplinary actions or investigations;

-7. documentation of completed CORI evaluation as required by 102 CMR 1.05(2).
+8. documentation of completed background record check evaluation as required by 102 CMR 1.05(2).

 (k) If volunteers or interns are used, the licensee shall describe in writing its plan for using volunteer services.
 The licensee shall have evidence of each volunteer's compliance with 102 CMR 1.05(2).
 At least one reference check shall be conducted and documented on each volunteer.